Yachtmaster Ocean Theory and Passage combines the RYA Yachtmaster Ocean Theory course with an exhilarating Pacific Ocean passage.

 - Internal flight from Sydney to Hobart to start your ocean passage (December course date only)

 - All safety equipment, life jacket, personal EPIRB

 Please note The RYA Yachtmaster Ocean oral exam fee is not included, please budget approximately £130 in the UK or $350 in Australia.

 You will need to bring your own wet weather jacket, trousers and boots for your Ocean passage

 If using ELCAS funding flights and food can not be claimed for.

-You must be a confident sailor who holds the prerequisites for the RYA Yachtmaster Offshore certificate of competence.
+You must be a confident sailor with the prerequisites for the RYA Yachtmaster Offshore Certificate of Competence.

 All students are required to secure travel insurance for the duration of their course.

 Week 1 – RYA Yachtmaster Ocean Theory